200 euro note: Security features (Europa series)

 In addition to the previous series' features the Europa series include a "Satellite Hologram" which shows two small € symbols that circle the denomination number when the banknote is tilted.

 Circulation

 The European Central Bank is closely monitoring the circulation and stock of the euro coins and banknotes.
 It is a task of the Eurosystem to ensure an efficient and smooth supply of euro notes and to maintain their integrity throughout the euro area.

-In December 2022, there were €200 banknotes in circulation around the euro area for €.
+In December 2024, there were 849,655,561 two-hundred-euro banknotes in circulation around the euro area for €169,931,130,200.

 This is a net number, i.e. the number of banknotes issued by the Eurosystem central banks, without further distinction as to who is holding the currency issued, thus also including the stocks held by credit institutions.

 Besides the date of the introduction of the first set to January 2002, the publication of figures is more significant through the maximum number of banknotes raised each year.
 The number is higher the end of the year, except for this note in 2008, 2010, 2012 and 2015.